JiangnanHou/MajorStudio1_2019/blog1.md

 *Dinner Party, Judy Chicago*

 As shown in our map, there are a lot of couples, friends and students walking by.
 Why don't we make a public date table in the park?
 It could be romantic, but more in a fun and playful way.

 ![img](img/draft.jpeg)

+We decided to add chairs around the table, place table cloth, tableware made of cupboard and paper and other items on it to make a fun and beautiful place where people can stop and interact with.
+It could be romantic but more in a playful way.
+We'll observe the interactions(sitting down? taking pics? talking?) and document it by shooting a video.